IIIF/api/source/presentation/4.0/model.md

 A Manifest is the primary unit of distribution of IIIF and provides a description of the structure and properties of a single item to be presented to the user.

-A Manifest _MUST_ have the following properties: [id](#id), [type](#type), [label](#label), and [items](#items)

-A Manfiest _SHOULD_ have the following properties: [metadata](#metadata), [summary](#summary), [provider](#provider), and [thumbnail](#thumbnail)

-A Manifest _MAY_ have the following properties: [requiredStatement](#requiredStatement), [rights](#rights), [navDate](#navDate), [navPlace](#navPlace), [placeholderContainer](#placeholderContainer), [accompanyingContainer](#accompanyingContainer), [viewingDirection](#viewingDirection), [behavior](#behavior), [seeAlso](#seeAlso), [service](#service), [services](#services), [homepage](#homepage), [rendering](#rendering), [partOf](#partOf), [start](#start), [structures](#structures), and [annotations](#annotations).

 Manifests _MUST_ be identified by a URI and it _MUST_ be an HTTP(S) URI, given in the `id` property.
 It _MUST_ be able to be dereferenced to retrieve the JSON description of the Manifest.

 The members of a Manifest are listed in the `items` property.
 The members of Manifests _MUST_ be Containers, defined below, and are embedded within the Manifest.
 The Manifest _MAY_ have a `structures` property listing one or more [Ranges][#range] which describe additional structure of the content, such as might be rendered as a table of contents.
 The Manifest _MAY_ have an `annotations` property, which includes Annotation Page resources where the Annotations have the Manifest as their `target`.
 These Annotations _MUST NOT_ have `painting` as their `motivation`.

+!!!
+Properties
+A Manifest _MUST_ have the following properties: [id](#id), [type](#type), [label](#label), and [items](#items)

+A Manfiest _SHOULD_ have the following properties: [metadata](#metadata), [summary](#summary), [provider](#provider), and [thumbnail](#thumbnail)

+A Manifest _MAY_ have the following properties: [requiredStatement](#requiredStatement), [rights](#rights), [navDate](#navDate), [navPlace](#navPlace), [placeholderContainer](#placeholderContainer), [accompanyingContainer](#accompanyingContainer), [viewingDirection](#viewingDirection), [behavior](#behavior), [seeAlso](#seeAlso), [service](#service), [services](#services), [homepage](#homepage), [rendering](#rendering), [partOf](#partOf), [start](#start), [structures](#structures), and [annotations](#annotations).

 ### Container Classes